This post may contain affiliate links. Please see my disclosure policy for details.

 The Kathmandu to Varanasi bus

-Haha, all jokes aside the direct bus from Varanasi to Kathmandu is a plush air conditioned Volvo bus which will guarantee a pleasant journey (well, as pleasant as a long haul can be).
+The direct bus from Varanasi to Kathmandu bus is a plush air-conditioned Volvo bus which will guarantee a pleasant journey (well, as pleasant as a long haul can be).

 Although more expensive, a direct ‘luxury’ bus totally beats getting the cheaper local buses which will take twice as long and will be twice as sweaty.

 The traditional way used to be to head to Sanauli, then grab a bus from there to Kathmandu/Pokhara.
 Or, head to Gorakhpur by train then Sanauli by bus, and finally a bus to Kathamandu.

 Click here to check the dates for the Varanasi to Kathmandu friendship bus here

 How long does the bus journey take from Varanasi to Kathmandu?